awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-premise.md

 ```

 All lines are commented out initially\.
 To set the credential profile or proxy settings, remove the `#` from that line and specify a value\.
 You can edit this file manually, or by using the `RunShellScript` Run Command in Systems Manager:
 + `shared_credential_profile` – For on\-premises servers, this line specifies the IAM user credential profile to use to send data to CloudWatch\.
 If you keep this line commented out, `AmazonCloudWatchAgent` is used\.
-For more information about creating this profile, see [\(Installing on an On\-Premises Server\) Specify IAM Credentials and AWS Region](#install-CloudWatch-Agent-iam_user-SSM-onprem)\.
+For more information about creating this profile, see [\(Installing on an on\-premises server\) Specify IAM credentials and AWS Region](#install-CloudWatch-Agent-iam_user-SSM-onprem)\.

   On an EC2 instance, you can use this line to have the CloudWatch agent send data from this instance to CloudWatch in a different AWS Region\.
 To do so, specify a named profile that includes a `region` field specifying the name of the Region to send to\.